Azure/azure-mobile-apps/sdk/LIVE_TESTING.md

 There are a set of live tests that are disabled by default, but can be enabled by provisioning the appropriate environment variables.

+Notes:

-Note that file-based databases (in-memory, LiteDb, and Sqlite) are always run "live".
+* File-based databases (in-memory, LiteDb, and Sqlite) are always run "live".
+* If doing code-coverage, the live tests are needed for full coverage.

 Follow these instructions to enable live testing of the service based databases: